Biodiversity: European scale

 Advancement in plant flowering onsets was largest in the Boreal regions: 2.2 to 9.6 days per decade.
 For the Continental and Alpine regions spring advancement was a little smaller: 3 to 8.3 days, and 2 to 3.8 days, respectively.
 Results were least pronounced for the Pannonian and Mediterranean regions.
 Generally, spring advancement was more pronounced in 1991-2010 than in 1970-1990 (141).

 According to the IPCC, there is high confidence that net terrestrial ecosystem productivity at the global scale has increased relative to the pre-industrial era.
 There is low confidence in attribution of these trends to climate change.
 Most studies speculate that rising CO2 concentrations are contributing to this trend through stimulation of photosynthesis, but there is no clear, consistent signal of a climate change contribution (65).
+According to (202), trees and plants have absorbed about 30% of anthropogenic carbon emissions from fossil fuels during 2008-2017.

 Climate change has also already influenced the species richness and composition of European bird communities (4,65).
 A recent study of 122 terrestrial bird species shows that 92 species have declined their populations because of climate change, whereas 30 species have generally increased (5).
 A northward shift in bird community composition has been observed (69,81).